-Multifamily Tax Subsidy Projects (MTSP) Income and Rent Limits: The MTSP rent and income limits are used to determine qualification levels as well as set maximum rental rates for HTC funded projects authorized under Section 42 of the Internal Revenue Code (Code) and projects financed with tax exempt housing bonds issued to provide qualified residential rental developments under Section 42 of the Code.
-Rent limits are based on the county in which the property is located and by the allocation date or placed-in-service date, depending on owner's gross rent floor election (gross rent floor is based on the allocation date if owner does not make an election to use the placed in service date).
-Income limits are always based on a project's placed in service date.
+Multifamily Tax Subsidy Projects (MTSP) Income and Rent Limits: The MTSP rent and income limits are used to determine qualification levels as well as set maximum rental rates for HTC funded projects authorized under Section 42 of the Internal Revenue Code (Code) and projects financed with tax-exempt housing bonds issued to provide qualified residential rental developments under Section 42 of the Code.
+Rent limits are based on the county in which the subject project is located and by the allocation date or placed-in-service date, depending on owner's gross rent floor election (gross rent floor is based on the allocation date if owner does not make an election to use the placed-in-service date).
+Income limits are always based on a project's placed-in-service date.

 o Instructions for determining Maximum Allowable Contract Rent: Request the development's earliest placed-in-service or gross rent floor election date, the current utility allowance, and any fees or charges that will be a condition of occupancy from the owner.
-Using the placed-in-service date, open this link to find the corresponding MTSP table.
+Using the placed-inservice date, go to Minnesota Housing's Rent and Income Limits webpage to find the corresponding MTSP table.
 If no buildings have been placed in service, use the MTSP income and rent limit table for projects on or after the effective date of the most recently published limits (usually the last MTSP table displayed on the web page).
-Open the PDF and locate the county the property is located in.
+Open the PDF and locate the county in which the subject project is located.
 Find the maximum gross rents by bedroom size for the various MTSP percentages proposed in the application.
 Subtract the corresponding utility allowance and any non-optional charges and enter these figures as the maximum allowable contract rent into the chart.